QUESTIONS ASKED WITH SOME FREQUENCY

 Do you realize the navigation on this website is terrible?

 I am perpetually being told the navigation around here is shoddy.
 This is no doubt owing to ERRORS in my NAVIGATIONAL LOG TABLES.
 If only someone would invent a mechanism whereby these errors could be eliminated, and one could chart one’s course with perfect confidence!

 Seriously, I know I know.
-Bear in mind that this site is meant as a way for me to experiment with drawing comics, not so much as an actual comic; and that The Thrilling Adventures of Lovelace and Babbage still does not actually exist, despite now being nearly 300 pages long.
+Bear in mind that this site is meant as a way for me to experiment with drawing comics, not so much as an actual comic; and that The Thrilling Adventures of Lovelace and Babbage still does not actually exist, despite now being nearly 500 pages long and an actual book.
 That said suggestions for improving the site are warmly appreciated.
-Suggestions of web designers even more so.

 Why are you doing this?